js2me/mobx-react-hook-form/README.md

 ### `changeField(name, value, opts)`

 The same as [`setValue`](https://react-hook-form.com/docs/useform/setvalue), but will trigger validation if form was submitted
+Also you can pass `undefined` as value to remove value
 It should work the same as `field.onChange` from `react-hook-form`'s Controller

 Example: